-If $s$ and $t$ are not in the same time interval, we can use the triangle inequality multiple times.
-This concludes the proof. \end{proof} The next lemma allows to bound the $H^m(\domain)$-norm of the displacements by a function solely depending on the energy~$\boldsymbol{R}$. \begin{lemma} Under the assumptions~\ref{W1} and \ref{W2} there exists a continuous and mono\-tonously increasing function $\theta:\R^+_0\rightarrow\R^+_0$ with $\theta(0)=0$ such that
+The first equation follows from the definition of the extension operator~\eqref{eq:DefUk}, for the second equation we exploit the geodesic property~\eqref{eq:distancePropertyGeodesics}.
+Finally, the last inequality is implied by the definition of the weak material derivative~\eqref{eq:materialDerivativeDef}.
+If $s$ and $t$ are not in the same interval, we can use the triangle inequality multiple times, which concludes the proof. \end{proof} The next lemma allows us to bound the $H^m(\domain)$-norm of the displacements by a function solely depending on the energy~$\boldsymbol{R}$. \begin{lemma} Under the assumptions~\ref{W1} and \ref{W2} there exists a continuous and mono\-tonically increasing function $\theta \colon \R^+_0\rightarrow\R^+_0$ with $\theta(0)=0$ such that